Reposted from Michael Fillios of IT Ally with permission:

 - Distribute and coordinate authority

-Agility provides business the power to move quickly and easily; nimbleness.
+Agility provides businesses the power to move quickly and easily; nimbleness.
 It is the ability of an organization to renew itself, adapt, change quickly and succeed in a rapidly evolving, ambiguous, turbulent environment.

 Becoming an agile organization is easier said than done.
 But in my opinion, has the potential to yield superior business performance.